hoodiecrow/thtcl/README.md

 #### Benchmark

-On my cheap computer, the following code takes 0.012 seconds to run.
+On my cheap computer, the following code takes 0.013 seconds to run.
 Lispy does it in 0.003 seconds on Norvig's probably significantly faster machine.
-If anyone would care to compare this code with the Python one I'm all ears (plewerin x gmail com).
+If anyone would care to compare this code to the Python one I'm all ears (plewerin x gmail com).

 ```
 evaluate [parse "(define fact (lambda (n) (if (<= n 1) 1 (* n (fact (- n 1))))))"]